NinaZumel/NinaZumel.github.io/_books/2020-06-17-of-one-blood.md

 ---
+author: Pauline Hopkins
 author_profile: true
+book_category: Gothic
+date: 2020-06-17
 layout: review
-date: 2020-06-17
-title: "Of One Blood"
-author: Pauline Hopkins
-book_category: Gothic
 olid: OL17125899M
+title: Of One Blood
 ---

 Originally serialized in *Colored American Magazine* around 1902, and written by that magazine's editor, Pauline Hopkins.
 Recounts the tale of a mixed-race doctor who sails to Africa and stumbles upon Telassar, the lost capital of ancient Ethiopia.